-of f the competent supervisory authorities or bodies with public

-aut uthority should be obtained when authorities or bodies in third

-e safeguards are adduced in non countries or with international

-leg gally binding administrative organisations with corresponding

-arr rrangements. duties or functions, including on

-the basis of provisions to be

-inserted into administrative

-arrangements, such as a

-memorandum of understanding,

-providing for enforceable and

-effective righst for data

-subjects.The authorisation of the

-competent supervisory authority

-should be obtained when the

-safeguards are adduced in non

-legally binding administrative

-arrangements.
+judicial redress.
+They should relate in particular to compliance with the general principles relating to personal data processing, the availability of enforceable data subject's rights and of effective legal remedies and the principles of data protection by design and by default.
+Transfers may be carried out also by public authorities or bodies with public authorities or bodies in third countries or with international organisations with corresponding duties or functions, including on the basis of provisions to be inserted into administrative arrangements, such as a memorandum of understanding.
+The authorisation of the competent supervisory authority should be obtained when the safeguards are adduced in non legally binding administrative arrangements.